tsavolion/number-fibs.github.io/_posts/2016-12-08-On_Gerrymandering.md

-Since then, the Congressional districts were redrawn and PA lost a congressman and congressional vote.
+As a result, PA lost a congressman, congressional vote, and ended in a highly skewed district map.
 In the current map, they only have 18 districts.

 ![](https://tsavolion.github.io/capstone_images/PACD2016.png)

+Observe the how districts 11, 15, and 17 were changed.
+Where they were once three balanced districts, the Republican architects of this redraw pushed all Democrat voters into District 17 suring up wins in 11 and 15 going forward.

-This is how Pennsylvania looks Congressionally.
+This is how Pennsylvania looks Congressionally now.

 ![](https://tsavolion.github.io/capstone_images/PACDbyparty.png)